yingnn/fq2vcf/README.md

 pipenv install .

+## usage

-4. run scripts
+2. run scripts

 activate environment variable FQ2VCF_RC, FQ2VCF_RC point to a file that contains some variables and functions that scripts used. the default file path is ~/.config/fq2vcfrc.
 FQ2VCF_RC can be set by yourself.

 . activate.sh

-FQ2VCF --help
+fq2vcf --help

-FQ2VCF --config FQ2VCF.cfg list
+fq2vcf --config fq2vcf.cfg list

-FQ2VCF.cfg is config file, list is a file with 4 cols per line, each col represents sample_id sample_name path/to/read1.fq path/to/read2.fq, separated by tab.
+fq2vcf.cfg is a config file, list is a file with 4 cols per line, each col represents sample_id sample_name path/to/read1.fq path/to/read2.fq, separated by tab.

-note: first time or every time that config file changes, --config FQ2VCF.cfg must be supplied for config file that FQ2VCF_RC point to goes into effect.
+note: first time or every time that the config file changes, --config fq2vcf.cfg must be supplied for the profile file that FQ2VCF_RC point to goes into effect.

-config and input files

-example files are on examples directory, paths are examples/FQ2VCF.cfg examples/list
+config and input example files are on examples directory, which are examples/fq2vcf.cfg and examples/list.

-log file locate on work directory, they are .log0 and .log1.
+log files locate on work directory, they are .log0 and .log1.

 ## files needed before running scripts
 ### reference genome